Tpichardo/azure-network-protocols/README.md

 - Ubuntu Serve 22.04

 <h2>Create Virtual Machines</h2>
 Create two virtual machines on the same virtual network.
-One will use a Windows 10 image and the other will use an Ubuntu Server 22.04 image.
+One will use a Windows 10 image and the other will use an Ubuntu Server 22.04 image:

 1. Log in to the Azure portal.
 2. Create a Resource Group to add the virtual machines to.
 This will help us keep our resources organized.